Sourcing Story Props

 Choose props that cover the five main senses, sight, touch, taste, hearing, and smell.

-Most of the props used in the sensory stories are low budget items that can be found around the home, garden, nursery, classroom or residential home.
+Use low budget items that can be found around the home, garden, nursery, classroom, or residential home.

 Gift bags and pretty boxes are excellent for placing props in to create an air of mystery and for 'What's in the Bag/Box?' activities.

 Plastic containers can be recycled for use as plant pots, paint/glue pots, measuring scoops, sand and water play toys (punch holes through the bottom for an instant waterfall effect) They are versatile for use in craft activities such as junk modelling and making bird feeders.
 Fill with glitter, confetti, and food dye, (don't forget to seal!), to make sensory bottles.

 Cardboard boxes become castle, dens, houses, shops, trains, cars, buses, boats, airplanes, rockets, a dolls house, post box, theatre, ice cream van, or a guitar.
 The imagination is the limit!

 By being creative, you can build up a bank of resources on a very tight budget.
 Charity shops, thrift stores, jumble sales, garage sales, car boots sales and £1 shops a are all good sources of story props.

 Take advantage of the sales e.g., buy Christmas props in the January sales.